A bordered HF- algebra for the torus: Definitions of the algebras via planar graphs

 Each composite pattern~$\Gamma$ can be uniquely decomposed as $\Gamma_1 \connectsum_i \Gamma_2$ for suitable choices of $\Gamma_1$ and~$\Gamma_2$.
 Explicitly, cut $\CDisk$ in two along an arc $A$ that intersects $S$ exactly once and is disjoint from $\Gamma$.
 Let $(\CDisk_1,\Gamma_1)$ be the component that contains the root of $\Gamma$; the other component is $(\CDisk_2,\Gamma_2')$, equipped with the root vertex induced from $S$.
 The sequence of $2$-valent vertices needed to reconstruct $\Gamma_2$ from~$\Gamma_2'$ can be read off the $\Gamma_1$ side.

 \begin{definition} The \emph{chord sequence} of a composite pattern~$\Gamma$ is defined as in Definition~\ref{def:ChordSequence}, with the understanding that the factor in the tensor product of chords coming from the sectors adjacent to the interval $S$ is dropped.
-Let $d$ denote the number of degree $4$ vertices in $\Gamma$.
-The \emph{output element} of the composite pattern~$\Gamma$ is $U^{d}$ times the product of the chords associated to the distinguished degree~$2$ sectors.
-Equivalently, if $\Gamma=\Gamma_1\connectsum_i\Gamma_2$, the output element of $\Gamma$ is the output element of $\Gamma_1$ times $U^{d_2}$, where $d_2$ denotes the number of degree $4$ vertices in $\Gamma_2$. \end{definition}
+Let $d$ denote the number of valence $4$ vertices in $\Gamma$.
+The \emph{output element} of the composite pattern~$\Gamma$ is $U^{d}$ times the product of the chords associated to the distinguished valence~$2$ sectors.
+Equivalently, if $\Gamma=\Gamma_1\connectsum_i\Gamma_2$, the output element of $\Gamma$ is the output element of $\Gamma_1$ times $U^{d_2}$, where $d_2$ denotes the number of valence $4$ vertices in $\Gamma_2$. \end{definition}

 For example, consider the picture on the right of Figure~\ref{fig:Composition}.
-Reading the chords in order as they are seen from the boundary (starting at the root) gives the element
+Reading the chords in order as they are seen from the boundary (starting at the root) gives the sequence

-For the chord sequence, though, we drop the second tensor factor $\rho_{3412}$, as it is viewed from $S$; thus, thus the chord sequence for the composite is:
+For the chord sequence, though, we drop the second tensor factor $\rho_{3412}$, since that is the term visible from $S$; thus, thus the chord sequence associated to the composite is:

 By construction, the chord sequence of $\Gamma_1\connectsum_i\Gamma_2$ is obtained from the chord sequence for $\Gamma_1$ by replacing the $i^{th}$ tensor factor with the chord sequence for $\Gamma_2$.